Top 10 Small Shrubs for Small Spaces

 Why we love it: A petite hydrangea with raspberry red blooms: Need we say more?

-Psst—we found more breathtaking hydrangea species you need in your garden.
+Psst—we found more breathtaking hydrangeas you need in your garden.

 You can find a slew of compact spirea, but this Meadowsweet Spiraea (above) is one of our favorites.
 This upright, loose shrub grows 3 to 4 feet tall and features foliage that starts yellow-green then turns golden-yellow in the fall.
 It blooms white summer flowers that produce nectar and attract bumblebees.